loot/libloot/docs/api/sorting.rst

 ============================

 Once the plugins have been loaded, they are sorted into lexicographical order.
+This ensures that the sorting process operates on the plugins in the same order every time, so that it gives consistent results.

-After that, two graphs are created, and the plugins are added to them as vertices in their sorted order.
-Plugins that have their master flag set go in one graph, and plugins that do not have the flag set go in the other.
+After that, three graphs are created, and the plugins are added to them as vertices in their sorted order:

+- One graph contains plugins that are not masters (e.g. they don't have their master flag set - for some games they must also not have the ``.esm`` file extension).
+- One graph contains plugins that are blueprint masters: blueprint masters are a type of plugin specific to Starfield, so for all other games this graph will be empty.
+- One graph contains plugins that are non-blueprint masters.

-Two graphs are used because master-flagged plugins must always load before non-master-flagged plugins, and it's much more efficient to sort them separately and then combine their load orders than to enforce those relationships within a single graph.
+Three graphs are used because blueprint master plugins always load after all other plugins and non-masters always load after non-blueprint masters (not quite, but LOOT doesn't currently support hoisting non-masters), and it's much more efficient to sort them separately and then combine their load orders than to enforce those relationships within a single graph.

-A consequence of using two separate graphs is that any plugin data or metadata that involves a pair of plugins with and without their master flag set will be silently ignored.
+A consequence of using three separate graphs is that any plugin data or metadata that involves a pair of plugins that go in different graphs will be silently ignored.
 For example: if plugin A is master-flagged and plugin B is not, and plugin A has metadata saying it must load after plugin B, then that metadata will be ignored because the two plugins are sorted independently, as if the other plugin is not installed.

+To help catch invalid metadata, there's also a validation step that checks for things like requirement metadata that tries to load a blueprint master before another plugin, and sorting will fail if any such invalid metadata is found.

 Create plugin graph edges
 =========================

-The steps described in this section are run on both graphs independently.
+The steps described in this section are run on all graphs independently.

 In this section, the terms *vertex* and *plugin* are used interchangeably, and the iteration order 'for each plugin' is the order in which the vertices were